zhaqenl/zhaqenl.github.io/en/src/excerpts.md

 - Don’t spike dopamine prior to engaging in effort, and don’t spike dopamine after engaging in effort.
 Learn to spike dopamine from effort itself.

+##### Anonymous

+- It is not a justice system, it is a legal system.

+- The man who loves walking will walk further than the man who loves the destination.

 ##### Antoine de Saint-Exupéry